mithunmanohar/pyspark-postgres-movielens-etl/README.md

 # spark-postgre-etl
-Apache spark job to pull MovieLens data, process it and store results to post-gres database
+Dockerised Apache spark job to pull MovieLens data, process it and store results to post-gres database

 ## Setting up the environments